nasermirzaei89/nasermirzaei89.github.io/_posts/2019-03-09-write-a-great-ci-for-gitlab.md

 ### Step 0

-First of all you should use [Git](https://git-scm.com) for version control and [Docker](https://www.docker.com/) for containerize your builds and etc.
+First of all, you should use [Git](https://git-scm.com) for version control and [Docker](https://www.docker.com/) for containerize your builds and etc.
 If you haven't used them yet, you're not a developer!
 Shame on you :unamused:

 I assume I have a simple web server in [Golang](https://golang.org) and want to deploy it on a [Kubernetes](https://kubernetes.io) cluster in both staging and production environment.